-He was in the process of finishing off college, but had always felt like the traditional school system wasn’t a good fit for him, especially classes that had nothing to do with computer science or programming.
+At the time that Mario was working as a barista, he was also in the process of finishing off college.
+But, he had always felt like the traditional school system wasn’t a good fit for him—especially classes that had nothing to do with computer science or programming.

-“I really felt prepared coming out of DevMountain.
-I knew I had to work hard and continue to code, study and also stand out when my time for an interview came,” Vargas said.
-“The program not only gave me the confidence to learn new technologies but with help from Jeff Chapman, the DevMountain grad career coach, I felt very confident on how to apply for jobs in the most strategic and best way possible.”
+“I really felt prepared coming out of DevMountain,” Mario said.
+“I knew I had to work hard and continue to code, study and also stand out when my time for an interview came.
+The program not only gave me the confidence to learn new technologies but with help from Jeff Chapman, the DevMountain grad career coach, I felt very confident on how to apply for jobs in the most strategic and best way possible.”

 - “When group projects come along, do you best to be a great contributing team member.
-In the work world, a solid team is everything and even when things go wrong, it’s great to know your team has your back.”
+In the work world, a solid team is everything.
+And when things go wrong, it’s great to know your team has your back.”